 “No,” Dad replies curtly, leaving no room for misunderstanding.

 As I put on my layers and prepare to go outside, I hear him cough a few times.
 They‘re great, deep coughs – the kind you need a Kleenex to spit large yellow chunks into when they’re finished.
-I waited patiently for them to end, and then headed outside.
+I wait patiently for them to end, and then head outside.

 I don‘t make a big deal of Dad’s declination to join us on the walk, but it‘s a significant departure from the norm.
 Throughout my life, I’d ask my dad to join me in all sorts of activities, and he always accepted the invitation.
 Always.
 It didn’t matter the circumstances or how bad my timing was.
 At the cabin, it wasn’t unusual for me to pounce on him just after he closed his eyes for a nap.

 “Huh, what,” would come his startled mid-snore reply as his eyes let the light in once again.

 And, to his credit, he’d get off the couch and take me fishing.
 Or play P-I-G in the driveway.
 Or go for a ride in the canoe.
 Or take the boat into Elk Rapids.

 As I got older, the asks became a bit more demanding and exotic.

 “Hey Dad, do you want to go on a 30-mile canoe ride through the Okefenokee swamp next weekend?
 They’ve got alligators and snakes and you sleep in tents on a wooden platform over the water.
 We’ll drive down Thursday night.”